 5.3 Is the completion of this standard dependent upon the completion of another standard: No.

-5.4 Purpose:
+5.4 Purpose: This document will not include a purpose clause.

 5.5 Need for the Project: Low power devices manifest themselves in a number of applications and Internet-of-Things (IOT) usage cases.
-Those usage cases include healthcare, smart home, industrial sensors, wearables, etc. Devices used in these applications are usually powered by battery.
+Those use cases include healthcare, smart home, industrial sensors, wearables, etc. Devices used in these applications are usually powered by a battery.
 Prolonging the battery lifetime while maintaining low latency becomes an imperative requirement.
 Devices based on the power save modes of the IEEE 802.11 standard periodically wake up from a sleep state to receive information from an access point (AP) to know whether there are data to receive from the AP.
 The longer the devices stay in the sleep state, the lower the devices consume power but at the expense of increased latency of data reception.
 Therefore, to be competitive, the IEEE 802.11 WG needs to develop power efficient mechanisms to be used with battery-operated devices while maintaining low latency.
 This project addresses this need.
 This project is also expected to benefit traditional devices with Wi-Fi interfaces such as smart phones.

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, producers of industrial sensors, mobile devices, and cellular operators.